O. Reg. 406/00: RULES OF VINTNERS QUALITY ALLIANCE ONTARIO RELATING TO TERMS FOR VQA WINE, Vintners Quality Alliance Act, 1999

 5. Estate Bottled

-Except for vidal used in the production of an Icewine, the wine shall be produced entirely from vitis vinifera grapes listed in item 1 of Appendix B grown on land owned or controlled by the bottling winery.
+Except for vidal used in the production of an Icewine, the wine shall be produced entirely from vitis vinifera grapes listed in Table 1 of Appendix B grown on land owned or controlled by the bottling winery.

 The land owned or controlled by the bottling winery shall be located within a viticultural area.